AB 48 – K-12 and Community College Facilities Bond

 AB 1505 – Charter School Authorization, Appeals and Renewal

 Makes a number of reforms to the charter school authorization, appeals and renewal processes.
 Ensures that charter schools are authorized and overseen by school districts and county offices of education.
-Allows school districts to consider any negative financial, academic and facilities impact that a charter may have on neighborhood schools, a school district or county office of education.
+Allows school districts to consider the community impact, including the fiscal impact, that a charter may have on neighborhood schools.

 AB 1549 – Catalina Island Deer Management